Big Boys (song): Reception and virality

 "Big Boys" went viral across social media.
 It became so popular online that many people thought that the song was not from SNL, but actually from SZA's discography.
 One of the social media platforms where "Big Boys" went viral was TikTok, where an unofficial audio snippet was used in over two million videos.
 Several accounts started dance challenges and other trends using the sound; one trend involved users embracing their stout or tall boyfriends as the chorus played.
 The trend led to some controversy because several men in the videos were tall and skinny, not overweight.
-After it went viral on TikTok, SNL reused the song for another season 48 sketch, which parodied fan culture there.
-In the sketch, the "Big Boys" chorus played when actor Pedro Pascal watched a fanvid (Note: Fanvids (sometimes called "fan edits" or "fancams") are fan-edited videos praising an idolized person.) of himself on TikTok.
+After it went viral on TikTok, SNL reused the song for another season 48 sketch parodying fan culture.
+In the sketch, the "Big Boys" chorus plays when students' fanvids (Note: Fanvids (sometimes called "fan edits" or "fancams") are fan-edited videos praising an idolized person.) of a teacher (played by Pedro Pascal) are played.

 Critics wrote positively about "Big Boys" lightheartedness.
 In a listicle for Vulture, Joe Berkowitz picked "Big Boys" as one of his 17 favorite sketches from the season.
 The song's catchy nature, and the video's "teddy-bear men", were his points of praise.
 Charu Sinha, for the same publication, found SZA fun to watch during the episode and wrote that her sketch was the season's most viral "without a doubt".
 In 2025, Bryanna Cappadona of Today ranked "Big Boys" as one of the 50 best SNL sketches of all time, calling it an earworm.

 "Big Boys" was one of the five most-watched pretaped sketches of season 48.
 According to several journalists, the music's catchiness made it one of the biggest sketches from the season, or of all time.
 These include Berkowitz, who believed that the song could easily pass for a single that was successful on contemporary hit radio.
 Cappadona said their decision to include "Big Boys" on the Today ranking was because "the internet just can't shake [off]" the tune, even years after the sketch aired.
 Writing a 2023 retrospective of SNL sketches for Collider, Usama Masood commented that "Big Boys" became popular way beyond the context of SNL and turned into a "cultural touchstone" in its own right.
 The song was never released as a single.